 First it was Donald Glover for Atlanta.
-Then it was Bill Hader for Barry.
+Then it was Bill Hader for Barry, followed by Eugene Levy for Schitt’s Creek.
 And now, a brand-new winner is taking over the comedy throne.

 Other previous winners include Jeffrey Tambor for Transparent, Jim Parsons for The Big Bang Theory, Jon Cryer for Two and a Half Men, Alec Baldwin for 30 Rock, Ricky Gervais for Extras, Tony Shalhoub for Monk, Kelsey Grammer for Frasier, Ray Romano for Everybody Loves Raymond, Eric McCormack for Will & Grace, Michael J. Fox for Spin City and Family Ties, John Lithgow for 3rd Rock from the Sun, Danson for Cheers, Craig T. Nelson for Coach, Burt Reynolds for Evening Shade and Richard Mulligan for Empty Nest.

 If you need us, we’ll be re-watching both seasons of Ted Lasso.

 Stay up-to-date on every breaking story by subscribing here.